Thin-Remote/thinr-cli/README.md

 thinr device <deviceId> http <taget> [options]
 ```

-The target being the remote port on the device (defaults: tcp: 22, http: 80, tls: 443).
+The target being the remote address and port on the device (defaults: tcp: 22, http: 80, tls: 443, and localhost for the target address).

 Options:
 - `-w, --web`: Create an HTTP proxy for web interface instead of TCP